Your location: Rideau Canal > Save Our Rideau > Canal Operations

 Firstly, boaters are visitors to the canal and they should be treated as such (in the same way land-based visitors are treated).
 The Commemorative Integrity requirement for Public Education applies as much to boaters as it does land based visitors.
 Secondly, and perhaps most importantly, boats going through locks are the only time they, and land based visitors, get to see a lock in operation.
 It is the operation of a lock that is a key component of heritage interpretation.
 It's a component that Parks Canada doesn't have to actually work at - every time a boat is locked through, the operation and engineering of a 19th century lock is being demonstrated.
 Interpretation of that process is of course also required, but that interpretation only works when a boat passes through a lock.

 The staff at lockstations are excellent.
 Most are friendly and treat boaters as visitors.
-If canal operations was simply being graded on how the lock staff perform, it would likely have received an A.
+If canal operations was simply being graded on how the lock staff perform, it would likely have received an A. As an example, here is a quote from an American boater that I received in 2018: "Lockkeepers are the best we've encountered in several countries including France, England, Scotland, and Holland.
+They were helpful, knowledgeable, and extremely friendly"

 We still have a problem with hours.
 We're still not back to pre-2012 hours.
 The canal also operates on a one-size fits all basis when it comes to hours, a personal belief is that we'd be better off with extended hours at the high demand locations - something that will hopefully be considered with the free lockage in 2017 (which is going to strain parts of the system).